dsmooke/readme-inception/README.md

 : when a program or piece of software relies on one or more other programs to run; where manage the set of dependent programs that the application relies on.

 **inquirer**
 : an npm package that provides an easy way to capture user input in your `node.js` command-line interface applications.
-It provides several methods for asking questions and returning answers from the user that can be accessed by a `.then` promise function. <!--check for .then promise function>
+It provides several methods for asking questions and returning answers from the user that can be accessed by a `.then` promise function.

 **promise function**
 : a promise represents a value not necessarily known when the promise is created.
 It lets asynchronous methods return values instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

-**`require()`**
-:
 **`fs`**
 : The `fs` module of Node.js provides a lot of useful functions to access and interact with the *file system*.
 You do not install it because it is a part of the Node.js core.
 It can be used by requiring it
->`const fs = require('fs')`

-~~common use for the File System module.
-When wrapped around a standard POSIX function it is referred to as a method, ex. `fs.readFile()` is used to read files on your computer.~~

-~~Asynchronous callback functions.
-Synchronous versions of the calls will block the entire process until they complete - halting all connections.~~

 **`util`**
 : module that provides access to some utility functions as well as provides some functions to print formatted strings.
 Use `require('util')` to access these functions.